athoye-fardeen/athoye-fardeen.github.io/_pages/projects/spatial-disparity.md

 ---
-title: "Spatial Disparity of Public Facilities in Bangladesh"
+title: "Spatial Disparity in the Provision of Public Facilities in Bangladesh"
 collection: projects
 permalink: /projects/spatial-disparity/
 ---